mobilemind/text2datauri/README.md

 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt].

 ## Release History
-0.0.21: NO FUNCTIONAL CHANGE. version again so npmjs.com will accept new docs (Markdown parser issues with npmjs.com v. github.com)
+0.0.22 - 0.0.20: NO FUNCTIONAL CHANGE. bump version so npmjs.com will accept new docs (Markdown parser issues with npmjs.com v. github.com)

-0.0.20: NO FUNCTIONAL CHANGE. bump version so npmjs.com will accept new docs

 0.0.19: update license info in `package.json` to use new property and SPDX format